• Skip to main content

 Recipe Notes:

-• Calorie count is based on 1 of 24 cookies, which is the amount you will get if you use a tablespoon to scoop them out.
-If you make them with a medium sized cookie scoop (medium scoops are usually 1.5 tablespoons), you will end up with less cookies.
-When I make them with a scoop, I get about 20).
+• The calorie count is based on 1 of 22 cookies, which is the amount you will get if you use a medium-sized cookie scoop (medium scoops are usually 1.5 tablespoons).

-• If you make your own oat flour like I do, be sure to sift it before using it for this recipe so none of the harder bits remain.
-Measure the correct amount needed for the recipe using the sifted oat flour.
-The oat flour needs to be fine for this recipe or the cookies will be too crumbly.
-If you can't make your own oat flour, I recommend this one.
+• If you make your oat flour, be sure to sift it before using it for this recipe so no hard bits remain and the flour is fine.
+Don't measure/weigh it before it has been sifted, only measure it after or the amount will be incorrect.
+The oat flour needs to be fine for this recipe or the cookies will be crumbly.
+If you don't make your own, you can also buy oat flour online.

-• Vegan butter can be used in place of the coconut oil, use the same ½ cup amount of melted butter (1 stick / ½ cup, melted (120ml)).
+• Unsalted vegan butter can be used in place of the coconut oil, use the same amount (½ cup melted cooled butter (1 stick / ½ cup, melted)).

-• Store leftovers in an airtight container for up to five days.
+• Store leftovers in an airtight container for up to 5 days.

-• Nutrition info listed below is based on one cookie made using the recipe as written.
+• The nutrition info listed below is based on one cookie with the recipe as written using oat flour and coconut oil.
+Cookies made with all-purpose flour have a calorie count of 134 per cookie.
 Nutrition info is only to be used as a rough guide.
 Click here to learn how nutrition info is calculated on this website.

 Nutrition Info: